HOME Kansai Osaka Osaka Castle, Tenmabashi, Kyobashi 10 Best Places for Autumn Leaves in Osaka & When to Enjoy in 2025

-Here is a curated list of ten of Osaka’s best leaf-peeping locations, along with information on the best time to view them.
+Here is a curated list of ten of Osaka’s best places for autumn foliage, along with the best times to visit.

 Table of Contents